bordonj/self-cultural-awareness-tracker/README.md

 - work on CRUD for journals
 - was trying work on UI but got stuck trying to debug how to update to the latest firebase
   - WIP on firebase version update!

+3 - 5: troubleshoot how to use the latest firebase/firestore to add to collection